-Wrap presents for big corporate events and parties.
-This special task may be in demand only on certain occasions such as corporate gifts to employees, so it can be altered with other types of work such as dressmaking, carpooling or other skills you have.
+Wrap presents for significant corporate events and parties.
+This particular task may be in demand only on certain occasions such as corporate gifts to employees, so it can be altered with other types of work such as dressmaking, carpooling, or other skills you have.

 29. Sales and telemarketing.

 Offer communication services and help sell products and services to prospects.
-This is common for insurance and finance industries.
-You can do it on the phone or you can commute to meet your clients.
+This is common for the insurance and finance industries.
+You can do it on the phone, or you can commute to meet your clients.

 30. Direct selling.

 Deal for popular multilevel marketing businesses.
-Common products sold are shoes, cosmetics and home accessories.
-If you are good at sales talk, sky is the limit when it comes to your potential income.
+Conventional products sold are shoes, cosmetics, and home accessories.
+If you are good at sales talk, the sky is the limit when it comes to your potential income.

 31. Sell insurance policies.

 You don’t need to be employed at an insurance company.
-You can partner various non-competing insurance companies and offer clients a variety of products such as life, medical, property or car insurance plans.
+You can partner with various non-competing insurance companies and offer clients a variety of products such as life, medical, property, or car insurance plans.

 32. Sell real estate.